 - Basic shares outstanding includes only the shares issued and outstanding and doesn’t include stock options or restricted stock.

-- Since restricted stock hasn’t vested yet (usually management has to either hit performance hurdles or merely remain at the company), we don’t need to include them
+- Since restricted stock hasn’t vested yet (management usually has to either hit performance hurdles or maintain employment at the company), we don’t need to include them

 - However, stock options, especially those in the money, should be included.